Safety Rules approved March 11th, 2013 by the Solid Waste Agency

 Recyclable Items: Televisions, computer monitors, CPUs, laptops and appliances are collected for off-site recycling at the landfill at a rate of $18.00 per item.
 Fluorescent ballasts are also collected at a rate of $8.00 per item.
 Recyclable items that are off-loaded at the working face will be charged an additional handling fee of $50.00.

 User Responsibility: User hereby acknowledges that Winneshiek County Sanitary Landfill shall assume no responsibility for screening, examining or inspecting any or all loads delivered by User, except User shall permit, and hereby give its consent to allow Winneshiek County Sanitary Landfill to examine, screen and/or inspect any or all loads at any time.
 User has the responsibility, to the best of their ability, to ensure waste delivered was generated in the Agency’s planning area and does not contain any hazardous waste.
 Commercial haulers shall inform, and have agreements with, their clients to facilitate compliance.
-Winneshiek County Sanitary Landfill reserves the right to refuse any load it feels do no meet requirements.
+Winneshiek County Sanitary Landfill reserves the right to refuse any load it feels does not meet requirements.